kawing-ho/kawing-ho.github.io/_posts/2018-12-19-startup-journey.md

 #### DevOps

 Learnt from documentation and created pre-baked :hotsprings: machine images for the remote development-environment using [**`Packer`**](https://www.packer.io/){:target="_blank"}.
-  - Pre-baked in this context refers to creating the machine images in which machine instances are built upon from
+  - Pre-baked in this context refers to creating the machine images in which server instances are built upon from

-  - It is useful for populating a machine instance with binaries/executables and files that you need but know won't be updated much in the future
+  - It is useful for populating a server instance with binaries/executables and files that you need but know won't be updated much in the future

   - For files with constant changes such as `Git` repositories it is better to clone them during provision-time (during the creation of the instance)